-Consolidating Active and Reserve Component Training Infrastructure
+Bridging the Gap: Consolidating Active and Reserve Training

 As part of a research project entitled "Evolution of the Total Army School System," this report examines ways to consolidate training infrastructure and augment capabilities across components to gain efficiency and achieve economies of scale in conducting individual training of Active Component (AC) and Reserve Component (RC) soldiers.
 Using an optimization model, the researchers examined three options in the area of maintenance-related training, focusing on RC Regional Training Sites-Maintenance (RTS-Ms) and the AC proponent schools offering maintenance courses.
 Results suggest that permitting AC and RC students to take courses at the nearest accredited school (AC school or RTS-M) has both economic and morale/cultural benefits.
 The former include reductions in travel, per-diem, and potential instructor costs.
 The latter include reductions in the time AC students spend away from their homes and units, lower training workloads for AC instructors, and more interaction, potentially building trust and confidence across components.
 Such interaction could also provide benefits in functional areas beyond maintenance, such as combat service support.
 Based on the analyses, the researchers recommend a pilot test to better understand the options and policy implications.

-Developing an Optimization Model for Analyzing Integration Options PDF
+Developing an Optimization Model for Analyzing Integration Options

-Results of Analyzing Three Integration Options PDF
+Results of Analyzing Three Integration Options

 Conclusions and Implications

 Technical Description of the Optimization Model

 Courses Taught at Each School for the Various Options

-Schools Offering Specific Courses for the Various Options PDF
+Schools Offering Specific Courses for the Various Options

-This report is part of the RAND Corporation monograph report series.
+This report is part of the RAND Corporation Monograph report series.
 The monograph/report was a product of the RAND Corporation from 1993 to 2003.
 RAND monograph/reports presented major research findings that addressed the challenges facing the public and private sectors.
 They included executive summaries, technical documentation, and synthesis pieces.

 The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.